StefanPlizga/lumt/docs/Documentation.md

 | If _ACEType_ is _Company_, _FederatedDomains_ or _PublicDomains_ | Don't specify any value

 # Setup
-Lync User Management Tool **MUST NOT RUN** on an existing Lync Server role.
-It **MUST** run on an application server used for UCMA applications (_the same server could be used for other UCMA applications_).
+Lync User Management Tool **MUST NOT RUN** on an existing Skype for Business Server 2015 role.
+It **MUST** run on an application server used for UCMA 5.0 applications (_the same server could be used for other UCMA applications_).

-In order for LUMT to work, a trusted application in needed in Lync Server Topology.
+In order for LUMT to work, a trusted application in needed in Skype for Business Server 2015 Topology.
 There are 3 steps that must be done:
-* Create a Lync Server 2013Trusted Application Pool with:
+* Create a Skype for Business Server 2015 Trusted Application Pool with:
 `New-CsTrustedApplicationPool -Id <ServerFqdn> -Registrar <RegistrarPoolFqdn> -Site <SiteNumber>`

 Parameter | Description
 --------- | -----------
 | ServerFqdn | FQDN of the server that will host LUMT
 | RegistrarPoolFqdn | FQDN of the pool that the Trusted Application Pool is related
-| SiteNumber | Site ID in Lync Server Topology.
+| SiteNumber | Site ID in Skype for Business Server 2015 Topology.
 The Site ID can be retrieved with the Get-CsSite cmdlet

 * Create a Trusted Application with:
 `New-CsTrustedApplication -ApplicationId LUMT –TrustedApplicationPoolFqdn <ServerFqdn> -Port <PortNumber>`